Venture Economics

 if things go well.
 And in the 1/3 of deals that are home runs for the VC,

-since you're much further along the risk/reward
+it's better to be the entrepreneur, since you're much further along the risk/reward

 curve and have that chance of seeing your